dai2025/museum/UNIX.md

 These commands are from UNIX books.
+I learned MINIX.

 # man
 ```